memgraph/rsmgclient/README.md

 ### Installing from crates.io

-Once prerequisites are met, if you want to use `rsmgclient` as library for your own Rust project, you can install it by using `cargo`:
+Once prerequisites are met, if you want to use `rsmgclient` as a library for your own Rust project, you can install it using `cargo`:

 ```bash
 cargo install rsmgclient